-Section 2125 of the Ohio Revised Code sets a two-year statue of limitations for most wrongful death claims.
+According to Section 2125 of the Ohio Revised Code, you have two years from the time of death to file a wrongful death claim.
 That can be extended to 10 years for most wrongful death cases involving dangerous or defective products.

 Knowing when the clock starts on the wrongful death statute of limitations in Ohio is not always easy.
 Nor is it always clear who has the legal right to take seek compensation and other monetary damages for a wrongful death.
 Consulting with a plaintiff’s attorney in Columbus who handles wrongful death cases will provide concrete answers.

 How Ohio’s Statute Of Limitations On A Wrongful Death Claim Works

 In its most basic application, the wrongful death statute of limitations in Ohio runs from the date of the death caused by another person or by a company’s negligence until the anniversary of that date two years later.
 This is the deadline to use when a death occurs from one of the following preventable causes: